 This document, known as the “Ten Keys,” provides organizations a series of governance, coordination, planning, cybersecurity, and resiliency best practices to help ensure the successful implementation of their emergency alert, warning, and notification (AWN) systems and programs.
 Government and non-government emergency managers, alert originators, system administrators, system operators, and managers can leverage this foundational guidance to deliver timely and actionable messaging during the critical moments of an incident when coordinated communications—down to the second—can save lives.

 Essentials of Alerts, Warnings and Notifications (AWNs)

-SAFECOM and the National Council of Statewide Interoperability Coordinators (NCSWIC) developed this document in collaboration with the Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA) to provide an overview of existing national AWN systems.
+SAFECOM and the National Council of Statewide Interoperability Coordinators (NCSWIC) developed this document in collaboration with the Cybersecurity and Infrastructure Security Agency (CISA) to provide an overview of existing national AWN systems.
 It is designed to offer public safety officials, Smart City planners, and alert originators the information and tools needed to familiarize themselves with AWN systems.
 It is the companion document to Ten Keys to Improving Emergency Alerts, Warnings, and Notifications.